What are Small Loans?

 We are very strict with the lenders that we work with.
 We only work with those that follow responsible lending guidelines.
 All our lenders are authorised and regulated by the Financial Conduct Authority (FCA) and have a commitment to treating customers fairly.

-How soon do I have to pay a small loan back?
+How soon do I have to pay my loan back?

-A small loan will have to be paid back according to the repayment schedule detailed in your loan agreement.
-A small loan is just like any other type of credit agreement.
+If you take out a loan it will have to be paid back according to the repayment schedule detailed in your loan agreement, just like any other type of credit agreement.
 The good news is that you can almost always make early or additional payments to repay your loan early (although be sure to check with your finance provider for any additional charges this may incur).
 Doing this will mean you get to pay your loan back early and demonstrate your credit-worthiness to any future credit providers you may deal with.
 Check the terms and conditions received from your lender to understand their specific policies.

-The cost of a small loan will depend on the offer you receive from the credit provider.
+The cost of your loan will depend on the offer you receive from the credit provider.
 Most unsecured small loans have a higher interest rate than mainstream personal loans because they are designed to be taken out over shorter periods.

-What is the interest rate on a small loan?
+What is the interest rate on a loan acquired through CashLady?

 The representative APR on loans found through CashLady is 49.9% APR.

 This means that 51% of applicants who obtained a loan using our service did so at this rate or lower.
 However, the rate you will qualify for will depend entirely on your individual circumstances.
 It could be that you are presented with a loan from a high-cost short-term credit provider in which case the interest rate would be above 100% and for certain lenders could exceed 1,000%.

 However, the Financial Conduct Authority (FCA) have put price caps in place.
 These price caps mean you will never pay more than 0.8% interest per day.